Snoring & Sleep Apnea

 WHEN SNORING IS DANGEROUS

-Snoring can be a sign of sleep apnea.
-Sleep apnea is a serious condition that causes momentary breathing lapses while you are asleep.
+Snoring can be a sign of sleep apnea; a serious condition that causes momentary breathing lapses while you are asleep.
 These lapses typically only last a few moments, but can occur anywhere between five to 30 times in one hour.
 This condition makes it impossible to get an adequate amount of restful sleep.
 We can provide relief by determining the best sleep apnea treatment for you.

 Sleep apnea occurs when the airway is obstructed by relaxed muscles, excessive fat, tonsils or the tongue.
 Oxygen cannot adequately pass through the restricted airway, and snoring occurs as the soft tissues vibrate.

 As the pause in breathing occurs, your brain will signal you to wake up.
 Most likely you will not wake fully, and in the morning you won’t recall these instances of waking.
 The sleep disruption may not be noticeable, but it will negatively affect the amount of restful sleep you can get.